Geneva collection of rare early Shakespeare books goes digital

-A collection of unique early Shakespeare editions dating back to the late 15th century has been digitised by a team of researchers at the University of Geneva, and are being made available to the public.
+A collection of unique early Shakespeare editions dating back to the late 16th century has been digitised by a team of researchers at the University of Geneva, and is being made available to the public.

 In all, 36 titles from Shakespeare, including a 1598 copy of Love’s Labour’s Lost, and 138 titles from other authors, such as The Canterbury Tales by Geoffrey Chaucer printed around 1484, have been digitised by The Bodmer Labexternal link, a joint initiative between the Fondation Martin Bodmer located in Cologny, near Geneva, and the University of Geneva.